ruitaiS/language_models/Readme.md

 ### Overview

-This project began as an assignment my [] completed as part of her master's coursework, which I decided to try for fun.
+This project began as an assignment my girlfriend completed as part of her master's coursework, which I decided to try for fun.

 The original assignment is in the `ecse_526` subfolder, and has two parts:
 - Sentence generation using pre-calculated bigram and trigram word transition probabilities